 But how to find the right course provider?

-There are so many things to consider: like the authority of the content (meaning who is holding the course), the availability of a certificate and the opportunity to test the knowledge during the learning process.
-Another element to evaluate is the price: many platforms offer courses without certification for free, while some require a monthly subscription or a one-time fee.
+There are so many things to consider: like the authority of the content (meaning who is holding the course), the availability of a certificate, and the opportunity to test the knowledge during the learning process.
+Another element to evaluate is price: many platforms offer courses without certification for free, while some require a monthly subscription or a one-time fee.

 EdX is a non-profit online platform for education and learning, founded by the prestigious University of Harvard and MIT.
 It is used by more than 20 million learners and 140 institutions, including many top-ranked universities and industry-leading companies, offer more than 2500 courses.